+- iii. a wash basin with hot and cold running

+water;

-- 1. Each bathroom to be used by clients shall contain: - a. a lavatory with: - i. paper towels or an automatic dryer; - ii. a soap dispenser with soap for individual use; - iii. a wash basin with hot and cold running water; - b. tubs and/or showers that: - i. have hot and cold water; - ii. have slip proof surfaces; and - iii. allow for individual privacy - c. toilets: - i. an adequate supply of toilet paper; - ii. with seats; and - iii. that allow for individual privacy; - d. at least one sink, one tub or shower and one toilet for every eight clients. - e. shatterproof mirrors secured to the walls at convenient heights; - f. plumbing, piping, ductwork, and that are recessed or enclosed in order to be inaccessible to clients; - g. other furnishings necessary to meet the clients' basic hygienic needs. - 2.
-A CRC shall have at least one separate toilet and lavatory facility for the staff. - D. Sleeping Areas and Bedrooms - 1.
-A CRC that utilizes a sleeping area for multiple clients shall ensure that its sleeping area: - a. is at least 60 square feet per bed of clear floor area; and - b. does not contain bunk beds. - 2.
+- b. tubs and/or showers that:

+- i. have hot and cold water;

+- ii. have slip proof surfaces; and

+- iii. allow for individual privacy

+- c. toilets:

+- i. an adequate supply of toilet paper;

+- ii. with seats; and

+- iii. that allow for individual privacy;

+- d. a sink, tub or shower and toilet for the number of clients and in accordance with the Louisiana Sanitary Code.

+- e. shatterproof mirrors secured to the walls at convenient heights;

+- f. plumbing, piping, ductwork, and that are recessed or enclosed in order to be inaccessible to clients; and - g. other furnishings necessary to meet the clients' basic hygienic needs. - 2.
+A CRC shall have at least one separate toilet and lavatory facility for the staff. - D. Sleeping Areas and Bedroom(s) - 1.
+A CRC that utilizes a sleeping area for multiple clients shall: - a. ensure that the sleeping area has at least 60 square feet per bed of clear floor area and does not contain or utilize bunk beds; and - b. shall maintain at least one separate bedroom. - 2.
 Bedrooms.
-A CRC shall ensure that each bedroom: - a. accommodates no more than one client; and - b. is at least 80 square feet of clear floor area. - 3.
-The CRC that utilizes a sleeping area for multiple clients shall maintain at least one bedroom. - 4.
-The CRC shall ensure that each client: - a. has sufficient separate storage space for clothing, toilet articles and other personal belongings of clients; - b. has sheets, pillow, bedspread, towels, washcloths and blankets that are: - i. intact and in good repair, - ii. systematically removed from use when no longer usable; - iii. clean;
+A CRC that utilizes individual bedrooms shall ensure that each bedroom: - a. accommodates no more than one client; and - b. has at least 80 square feet of clear floor area. - 3.
+The CRC shall ensure that each client: - a. has sufficient separate storage space for clothing, toilet articles and other personal belongings of clients;

+- b. has sheets, pillow, bedspread, towels, washcloths and blankets that are:

+- intact and in good repair,

+- ii. systematically removed from use when no

+longer usable;

+- iii. clean;

-- iv. provided as needed or when requested unless the request is unreasonable; - c. is given a bed for individual use that: - i. is no less than 30 inches wide, - ii. is of solid construction, - iii. has a clean, comfortable, impermeable, nontoxic and fire retardant mattress, and - iv. is appropriate to the size and age of the client.
+- iv. provided as needed or when requested

+unless the request is unreasonable;

+- c. is given a bed for individual use that:

+- i. is no less than 30 inches wide,

+- ii. is of solid construction,

+- iii. has a clean, comfortable, impermeable, nontoxic and fire retardant mattress, and

+- iv. is appropriate to the size and age of the client.

-E. Administrative and Staff Areas
+- E. Administrative and Staff Areas

-- 1. The CRC shall maintain a space that is distinct from the client common areas that serves as an office for administrative functions. - 2.
-The CRC shall have a designated space for nurses and other staff to complete tasks, be accessible to clients and to observe and monitor client activity within the unit. - F. Counseling and Treatment Area - 1.
-The CRC shall have a designated space to allow for private physical examination that is exclusive of sleeping area and common space. - 2.
-The CRC shall have a designated space to allow for private and small group discussions and counseling sessions between individual clients and staff that is exclusive of sleeping areas and common space. - 3.
-The CRC may utilize the same space for the counseling area and examination area.
+- The CRC shall maintain a space that is distinct from the client common areas that serves as an office for administrative functions.

+- 2. The CRC shall have a designated space for nurses and other staff to complete tasks, be accessible to clients and to observe and monitor client activity within the unit.

+- F. Counseling and Treatment Area

+- 1. The CRC shall have a designated space to allow for private physical examination that is exclusive of sleeping areas and common spaces. - 2.
+The CRC shall have a designated space to allow for private and small group discussions and counseling sessions between individual clients and staff that is exclusive of sleeping areas and common space. - The CRC may utilize the same space for the counseling area and examination area.